keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 TODO: Make the list items links to the subsections.

-- Increment the version number for either your Workload or your application to start aggragating data.
+- Increment the version number for either your Workload or your application to start aggregating data.
 - View the aggregated metrics and traces as text.
   You can also use Grafana or the dashboard of your choice to view this information.